ramitak/MovieSearch/README.md

 ## Features

-   - Can: Show the movies lists by searching, can show the random users information, shows the weather information of any area.
+   - Can: Shows the movies lists by searching, show the random users information, shows the weather information of any area.

 ## Requirements